Epidemic spread: limiting contacts to regular circles is not necessarily the safest option: Conclusions

 Another important conclusion of our study is that the implementation of relaxation measures on a socially restricted setting can have markedly different impacts depending on the characteristics of the transmission scenario in which they are applied.
 For instance, we found that allowing moderate school attendance has a much greater impact in scenarios where local interactions dominate, whereas a relaxation measure consisting of a uniform increase in the transmission probability rate for all individuals has a greater impact in scenarios where global settings predominate.

 In this study, we also set out a methodological goal: to explore under which conditions the homogeneous mixing (HM) approximation provides a reliable description.
-For the baseline case of $R_0 = 1.5$ considered here, and for the type of occasional interactions modeled (contacts in gyms, small shops, large stores, public transport, etc., without accounting for superspreading events or other heterogeneities), we found that the HM approximation yields a satisfactory description when the weight of such interactions approaches 70\%.
-However, when relaxation measures are implemented and $R_0$ increases to around 2.0, we found that the HM approximation remains valid even when the weight of global interactions drops to 40\%.
+For the baseline case of \Rc\ $\sim 1.5$ considered here, and for the type of occasional interactions modeled (contacts in gyms, small shops, large stores, public transport, etc., without accounting for superspreading events or pronounced heterogeneity in contact intensity across individuals), we found that the HM approximation yields a satisfactory description when the weight of such interactions approaches 70\%.
+However, when relaxation measures are implemented and \Rc\ increases to around 2.0, we found that the HM approximation remains valid even when the weight of global interactions drops to 40\%.